ZhaoDu/Self-Driving-ND-P4-BehavioralCloning/README.md

 * [The Lake Track](https://www.youtube.com/watch?v=Ac-268T252s&feature=youtu.be)

 ## Discussion
----

 As can be seen from the full videos, the car remains onthe center of the road on Track One for most of the path, but waits a little too long to turnnear the dirt track (but still manages to nonetheless).
-The issue that was seen with Track Two (jungle track) was that there were sections of the track where the car was effectively ’blind’ and couldn’t see the next section of the road- this was the case during either sharpcurves  or  steep  inclines  followed  by  sharp  curves.
-In  this  case,  it  stands  to  reason  thatcropping of the raw image (before input into the Neural Network) needs to be a bit moreconservative or non-existent.
+However, current model works poorly in Track Two(jungle track).
 The performance of this pipeline could be better improved by:

+* collecting more data from Track Two(jungle track) to boost the model.
 * using pre-trained weightsfrom a different architecture (transfer learning) which is then fit to our application
 * using either a driving wheel or a joystick to better manipulate the car during manual modeand generate smoother steering and hence better steering angles.

 ## Reference
----

 * [1] NVIDIA model: https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/
 * [2] Udacity Self-Driving Car Simulator: https://github.com/udacity/self-driving-car-sim
 * [3] Bojarski, Mariusz, et al. "End to end learning for self-driving cars." arXiv preprint arXiv:1604.07316 (2016).